Canop/broot/website/docs/skins.md

 * reverse
 * underlined

+and also...

+* slowblink
+* rapidblink

-Note that some of them may be ignored by your terminal.
-Windows supports about none of them, for example.
+Note that some of them may be ignored by your terminal especially if you're not on a unix system.

 The mapping between keys and screen parts may not always be obvious.
 Don't hesitate to come ask for help on [Miaou](https://miaou.dystroy.org/3490?broot).